 All functional divisions are included in the general fund budget.
-In addition, these functions may have expenditures in other funds.
-Table 8 illustrates the allocation of budgeted expenditures by function with each Fund for the 2024 budget year.
+In addition, these functions may have expenditures within other funds.
+Table 8 illustrates the allocation of budgeted expenditures with each fund for the 2025 budget year.
 The EMS fund is not included in this table as revenue is passed through this fund to the Camas Washougal Fire Department for advanced life support ambulance service and not otherwise expended by East County Fire and Rescue.

 Division General Fund Capital Projects Leave Accrual Grants Management Debt Service

-Administrative •
+Administrative • •

-Operations ٠ •
+Operations ٠

-Fire Prevention & Public Education ٠
+Fire Prevention & Public Education ٠ •

-Training ٠ •
+Training ٠

-Facilities ٠ • •
+Facilities ٠ ٠

 Apparatus & Equipment Repair & Maintenance • •